theSpeare/RoverScience/README.md

 **Each analysis you commit to will slowly degrade a rover's return of science.
 For the first 3 analyses you'll get normal values, and anything past that will slowly degrade the amount of science you get back.
 Soak up those high potentials as much as possible!**

-ALSO be CAREFUL - take care not to accidentally "delete" the actual science data itself after analyzing as you'll be there without any science data and with a 30 day cooldown.
+ALSO be CAREFUL - take care not to accidentally "delete" the actual science data itself, as it will not refund you your analysis count.

 #### THE MENUS